Sameer7878/Sameer7878/README.md

 <br>

-- A passionate Self-taught Front-end developer
+- A passionate Self-taught Full-Stack developer
-- Currently learning Web Development by Self
+- Currently learning Networking by Self
 - 🌱 An Aspiring MERN Stack Developer
 - Personal website [link](#)
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](#)